 Human encroachment into wildlife areas is another factor creating a loss of natural habitat as well as hunting, poaching and even poisoning by livestock keepers attempting to protect their stock from being killed by the lions whilst hunting.
 Lions themselves live for 10-14yrs and can run at 50 miles per hour over short distances.
 The live in 'prides' normally of about 15 lions headed by a male with the rest being female or cubs.
 Each female will give birth to 3-4 cubs at a time who will remain with their mother for a few years before going off and later establishing their own pride.

-in their natural environments.
+LIVE in their natural habits

 Help keep animals in Africa

 safe by adopting an

 for a range of cool Africa animal games